Govkrish3399/Exploring-Covid-19-data-set-using-SQL-server-management-studio/README.md

 > Leveraged Excel to perform the cleaning of the data set, and make the data more readable for further analysis.

 > Crafted SQL queries to perform aggregation and join functions to extract meaningful insights from the data set.

+> Loaded and visualized the covid 19 data using Tableau, here is link to my Covid 19 dashbaord using Tableau, https://public.tableau.com/app/profile/govind.krishnadas/viz/Covid19Dashboard_16899457592300/Dashboard1.

 The key skills I learned in this project is creating temp tables, using joins to extract data from multiple tables, perfom aggregations functions, changing data types.